Anatomy, Zoology. the innermost of the embryonic or fetal membranes of reptiles, birds, and mammals; the sac in which the embryo is suspended.

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-The thin, membranous sac filled with a serous fluid in which the embryo or fetus is enclosed and suspended in the uterus.
-Also called amniotic sac.
+A thin, membranous sac filled with a watery fluid (called the amniotic fluid) in which the embryo or fetus of a reptile, bird, or mammal is suspended during prenatal development.
+Also called amniotic sac